SERVICES FOR VEGAN AND SPIRITUAL AUTHORS

 For print, you should know the book specifications (measurements) you want once proofreading and editing’s complete.
 If you aren’t sure what your specs are, you should at least need to know the publishing service you’re going to use; they will likely provide options for you.
 Some services have templates I can try to work with if you want to use them, but it’s not necessary.

 I do not do cover design, but can give a lot of pro book tips to your designer, recommend the right look and feel, and ensure consistency with the rest of your manuscript.
+I can also refer you to my book cover designer.

 WHY SHOULD I HIRE SOMEONE DO AN INDEX?